 In early July, the hazy fields of purple lavender that epitomise Provence in summer should be in full bloom.
 Riviera Travel’s week-long Burgundy, the River Rhône and Provence odyssey through southern France includes the wine country around Lyon, as well as the craggy beauty of the Ardèche Gorges and the lovely old city of Avignon, where you’re moored just along from the famous bridge.
 There’s a chance to see the amphitheatre at Arles and the spectacular Roman aqueduct at the Pont du Gard, against a backdrop of Nature’s most luminous colours.

 …Wine on the Rhine

 By August, the steeply raked vineyards along the Rhine and Moselle valleys are a brilliant green, grapes heavy on the vines.
-With wine on the mind, this is the time to join a themed voyage on the luxurious MS Jane Austen in the company of Peter Richards, renowned Master of Wine, who will give a talk on board and host a Q&A session.
-You’ll visit the lovely old towns of Rüdesheim, Koblenz and Boppard, where half-timbered houses line the narrow streets, and sail deep into the Moselle valley, to Cochem and Bernkastel.
+With wine on the mind, this is the time to join a voyage on the luxurious MS Jane Austen, where you’ll visit the lovely old towns of Rüdesheim, Koblenz and Boppard, where half-timbered houses line the narrow streets, and sail deep into the Moselle valley, to Cochem and Bernkastel.
 These areas are known for their wine trading and will be time to take an optional excursion for a wine tasting while in Bernkastel.

 …River of Gold